Katie Ledecky: 2025

 Ledecky started 2025 with the TYR Swim Pro Series; and, on May 3, 2025, in Fort Lauderdale, she broke her own world record in the women's 800-metre freestyle, setting a new world record of 8:04.12.

-USA Swimming Championships
+2025 USA Swimming Championships

 At the 2025 USA Swimming Championships, she qualified for four events: the 400-m., the 800-m., and the 1500-m., as well as the 4×200 m freestyle relay.

-World Championships
+2025 World Championships

 At the 2025 World Aquatics Championships, held in Singapore, she won a bronze medal on July 27, at the 400 meter freestyle.
 Two nights later, on July 29, she earned gold in the 1500 meter freestyle.
 On July 31, she earned a silver medal as part of the 4 × 200 metre freestyle relay.
 Lastly, on the penultimate evening, August 2, she won gold in the 800 meter freestyle, beating out both Summer McIntosh and Lani Pallister and setting a new championship record, as well.

+Katie Ledecky Invitational

+In October 2025, the Nation's Capital Invitational, held annually in December, was renamed the Katie Ledecky Invitational in her honor.
+The meet is hosted by her former club team, the Nation's Capital Swim Club, on the campus of the University of Maryland, College Park at the Eppley Recreation Center Natatorium.
+As part of the renaming, Ledecky returned to swim in the meet where in 2015 she set an American record in the 1000-yard freestyle with a time of 8:59.65, becoming the first woman to swim a time under nine minutes in the event.
+In 2025, she entered the 1650-yard freestyle, where the American record previously stood at 15:01.43, set by Ledecky in March 2023.
+On December 14, she became the first woman to swim a time under fifteen minutes at 14:59.62, setting a new American and U.S. Open record.

+2026

+2026 Pan Pacific Championships

+Ledecky earned her first gold of the 2026 Pan Pacific Swimming Championships in the 1500m with a time of 15:36.06.
+She also earned three silver medals for individual events, and another silver as part of the freestyle relay.
+Australian swimmer Lani Pallister defeated Ledecky in the 800-meter freestyle final.
+Pallister led wire-to-wire to finish in a championship record time of 8:06.10, holding off Ledecky (8:07.26).
+The victory marked the first time Ledecky was defeated in the 800m freestyle at a major international meet since her Olympic debut in 2012, ending a streak of 13 consecutive major international gold medals in the event.